 - The penny-size aerator is usually adequate for tiny ponds with a diameter of less than 2 feet.
 The cost depends on the size of the aerator and will range from $3 to $5.

-- If the old aerator is small, like a dime, you will need a junior-size one.
+- You will need a junior-size one if the old aerator is small, like a dime.
 They typically cost between $4-$8.

 - A quarter-size aerator will only cost you around $3-$6.